 Navigation > Home > Empower

-The Christmas Appeal for 2018 is excited to be investing in empowerment projects that will benefit communities the UK and continental Europe.
+Our Christmas Appeal for 2018 is now open and we are investing in empowerment projects that will benefit communities the UK and continental Europe.

 Over the summer, Relational Mission churches were invited to submit proposals that let us know how an investment of between £2,000 and £20,000 would see people empowered in their local community.
-Proposals have now been submitted, projects have been shortlisted and the Christmas Appeal video is in the process of being created! so please watch this space!
+Proposals were submitted and five projects have been shortlisted, which all feature in this year’s Christmas Appeal.

 How can you empower people?